Adrien40/ha-flipr-local/README.md

 2. Two adapter cables (**Pigtails**): `Right-angle MMCX Male (90°) to BNC Female`. *The right-angle connector is essential to be able to close the Flipr cover.*

 **Quick Procedure:**
 Remove the old probes, clean the white base.
-Plug the MCX adapters into the motherboard (`PH` and `ORP` ports).
+Plug the MMCX adapters into the motherboard (`PH` and `ORP` ports).
 Pass the new probes through the original holes (12 mm), connect them to the BNC cables.
 Calibrate via Home Assistant, and you're good to go!

 </details>